blend-os/website/docs/reference/configs/system.md

 If you're creating a fully custom track and **do not** want to inherit, simply set your `track` to `custom` with no `impl` (as mentioned above).

 !!! warning "Reinheritance"
-    If your track inherits a track that inherits another track (reinheritance), issues may result, like certain sections of the file being ignored.
-This is due to an {{ reference("utils", "akshara") }} bug.
+    If your track inherits a track that inherits another track (reinheritance), issues *may* result, like certain sections of the file being ignored.
+This is due to an {{ reference("utils", "akshara") }} bug we are still investigating.

 ### :octicons-repo-16: Creating a track repo/webserver